hate-alert/CounterGEDI/README.md

-# :mag_right: CounterGeDi: A controllable approach to generate polite, detoxified and emotional counterspeech [Accepted at IJCAI 2022: AI for Good(Special Track)]
+# :joystick: CounterGeDi: A controllable approach to generate polite, detoxified and emotional counterspeech [Accepted at IJCAI 2022: AI for Good(Special Track)]

 #### For more details about our paper